samjones00/docs/docs/_documentation/web-new.md

 ---
 slug: web-new
-title: Create new Projects with 'web new'
+title: Create new Projects with 'x new'
 ---

-All ServiceStack Projects can be created using the .NET Core [web](https://www.nuget.org/packages/web) tool:
+All ServiceStack Projects can be created using the .NET Core [x](https://www.nuget.org/packages/x) tool:

-    $ dotnet tool install --global web
+    $ dotnet tool install --global x

 If you had a previous version installed, update with:

-    $ dotnet tool update -g web
+    $ dotnet tool update -g x

-All features from the cross-platform `web` .NET Core tool are also available from the [.NET Core Windows Desktop app](/netcore-windows-desktop) tool:
+All features from the cross-platform `x` .NET Core tool are also available from the [.NET Core Windows Desktop app](/netcore-windows-desktop) tool:

     $ dotnet tool install --global app

+If you have **.NET Core 2.1 LTS** installed use the `web` dotnet tool instead:

+    $ dotnet tool install --global web

 #### Usage

 To view a list of projects run:

-    $ web new
+    $ x new

 Where it will display all repositories in [.NET Core](https://github.com/NetCoreTemplates), [.NET Framework](https://github.com/NetFrameworkTemplates) and